chr1shr/vdropimpact/README.md

 The next three parameters are non-dimensionalized and set the size of the simulation, the initial height of the drop above the surface, and the simulation duration.
 Formulae for linking them to physical units are provided in Sec.
-XYZZY of the paper.
+2.4 of the paper.

 The next section of the input file contains parameters relating to the
 computation: